-ii.
-According to the information and explanations given to us, except for inventory is lying with third parties, Northern Region has conducted physical verification of inventory during the year under review and no material discrepancies were noticed on such verification.
-In the case of Western Region, inventory has been physically verified by the management at the close of the year and no material discrepancies were noticed on such verification.
-However, some of the items of inventories were physically verified after the year due lockdown issues.
-In case of stock of stores and spares at the detachments, issuances are made from regional headquarters and at the year end, the closing stock of stores and spares at detachments is recorded based on physical verification reports submitted by respective detachments, hence, control exercised is limited as manual stock records are maintained at detachments.
+In western Region, the inventory has been physically verified by management with the help of an independent outside agency.
+However, the reconciliations between balances as per books and as per physical verification report is still under progress.
+In case of stock of stores and spares at the detachments, the issuances are made from Mumbai and at the year end the closing stock of stores and spares at Western Region is recorded based on physical verification reports submitted by respective detachments, hence, control exercised is limited as manual stock records are maintained at detachments.